 FAQs

-The most valuable penny is the 1909 VDB penny, which is worth over $5000 in good condition.
-This penny is rare because the initials of its designer, Victor D. Brenner, were accidentally omitted from the obverse design.
+The most valuable penny is the 1909 VDB penny, which has a value of more than $5000 in good condition.
+It is rare, as the designer, Victor D. Brenner, was accidentally omitted from the front design.

 How much is a 1967 penny worth with no mint mark quarter?

-A 1967 penny with no mint mark is worth about $15.24 in average condition.
-However, if the penny has any errors or is in mint condition, it can be worth much more.
-For example, a 1967 penny with a doubled die error has sold for over $1000.
+A 1967 penny with no mint mark is valued at $15.24 in average condition.
+However, if the penny comes with errors or is in mint condition, it will have a high value.
+Such as a 1967 penny that has a double die error and has sold for $1000.

 What is the most expensive penny?

-The following years of pennies are considered to be valuable:
+These below-listed years of pennies are considered valuable:

 - 1909 VDB penny